qd-qd/sdk-tutorials/onboarding/chapter-4/5-section-5.md

 ![Creating a new account or connecting to an existing account with Keplr](/keplr-create-menu.png)

 Click _Create new account_.
-The page that opens offers you a mnemonic, which is a secret list of words, and asks you for a password.
+The page that opens offers you a mnemonic, which is a secret list of words and asks you for a password.
 Because **you are in charge**, it is important to understand the following points:

 * Whoever knows the **mnemonic seed** has access to **all** the assets in the wallet as easily as you do.
 This means that:
     * Nobody else should be looking at your screen right now.
-If that is not the case click _Back_.
+If that is not the case, click _Back_.
+    * You should save the mnemonic seed in a safe place so that you can import it back into this or another wallet at a later date. **Make sure** you write it down somewhere safe.

 <HighlightBox type="warn">

-You should only ever share your mnemonic seed with parties you would also give access to your bank account. **Do not** share it with an exchange, a proof-of-stake validator, another blockchain service, or "someone from Cosmos" on the phone – these are _not_ trusted partners.
+You should only ever share your mnemonic seed with parties you would also give access to your bank account. **Do not** share it with an exchange, a Proof-of-Stake validator, another blockchain service, or "someone from Cosmos" on the phone – these are _not_ trusted partners.

 </HighlightBox>

-    * You should save the mnemonic seed in a safe place so that you can import it back into this or another wallet at a later date. **Make sure** you write it down somewhere safe.
 * Keplr saves your seed on disk but in an encrypted form.
 * Keplr asks you for the **encryption password**, which is used to encrypt your mnemonic on your computer.
 For the password, keep in mind:
     * It should be a strong password.